Things to do in the Golden Triangle

-Phra That Phu Khao
+Phra That Doi Phu Khao

 This temple is right at the geographical Golden Triangle and should be on every itinerary It is one of the most interesting attractions of the Golden Triangle.
-There are a lot of interesting structures and statues at Wat Phra That Phu Khao (พระธาตุดอยปู่เข้า) to keep you busy for at least half an hour.
-I always recommend to walk up the Naga staircase of temples as it is part of the experience, in my view.
+There are a lot of interesting structures and statues at Phra That Doi Phu Khao (พระธาตุดอยปู่เข้า) to keep you busy for at least half an hour.
+I always recommend walking up the Naga staircase of temples as it is part of the experience, in my view.
 The first staircase leads to a level where there is an ancient Buddha statue as well as a remarkable assembly hall.

 An ancient temple

-More steps take you further to the oldest part of the temple, which dates back to a period that predates the foundation of Chiang Saen (1327) The temple is centred by a mondop surrounded by 5 small satellite chedis at the back of viharn.
+More steps take you further to the oldest part of the temple, which dates back to a period that predates the foundation of Chiang Saen (1327) The temple is centred by a mondop surrounded by five small satellite chedis at the back of viharn.
 These structures are enclosed by double boundary walls with a staircase on each side except for the western wall.
 According to legend, Chao Kaeo Ma Muang had this constructed around 759.
 However, the architecture indicates that is should have been constructed around the 14th century.